Let Quantum Neural Networks Choose Their Own Frequencies: Proof of principle results

 \section{Proof of principle results}

 The potential advantage of TF quantum models stem their ability to be trained such that their frequency spectra contain non-uniform gaps, producing non-orthogonal basis functions.
-We demonstrate this effect by first considering a fixed frequency feature map (FFFM) where for simplicity we restrict $\hat{G}_m$ to single-qubit operators.
-Overall we choose a generator Hamiltonian $\hat{G} = \sum_{m=1}^N \gamma_m\hat{Y}^m/2$, where $N$ is the number of qubits, $\hat{Y}^m$ is the Pauli matrix applied to the tensor product space of qubit $m$, $\gamma_m = 1$, and $\phi(\vec{x}) = x$ is a 1-D Fourier encoding function.
+We demonstrate this effect by first considering a fixed-frequency feature map (FFFM) in which, for simplicity, we restrict $\hat{G}_m$ to single-qubit operators.
+Overall, we choose a generator Hamiltonian $\hat{G} = \sum_{m=1}^N \gamma_m\hat{Y}^m/2$, where $N$ is the number of qubits, $\hat{Y}^m$ is the Pauli matrix applied to the tensor product space of qubit $m$, $\gamma_m = 1$, and $\phi(\vec{x}) = x$ is a one-dimensional Fourier encoding function.
 This is the commonly used angle encoding FM~\cite{larose2020robust}, which we use to train a QNN to fit data produced by a cosine series

 Here the data function contains a set of frequencies $\Omega_d$, from which $n_d$ data points are generated equally spaced in the domain $\mathcal{D} = [-4\pi, 4\pi]$.
 The value of $n_d$ is determined by the Nyqvist sampling rate such that $n_d = \lceil 2 |\mathcal{D}| \max(\Omega_d)\rceil$.